 Light: Sun to part shade

-Water: Average during growing period, sparse in winter
+Water: Average during the growing period, sparse in winter.

 Propagation: Leaf or stem cuttings.

 I eventually had to bring the plants inside for the winter and I put this Echeveria ‘Pulv-Oliver’/’Jasper’ or whatever you call it in the kitchen windowsill.